pow123/Getting-Started-Git/_episodes/03-create.md

 $ git diff 76604e5 HEAD notes.txt
 ```

 Now, let's see how to turn an existing directory into a git repository.
 You might want to track files for some of your existing projects.
-Let's create a new directory: `git_github` in the `SWC_spring2018` folder.
+Let's create a new directory: `git_github` on your Desktop.
 How will you place this directory under Git control?

 ```
-#Go to git_github
+#Go to Desktop
-$ cd ../../git_github
+$ cd ..

-#Or type the path directly
+#make the directory
+mkdir git_github

+#change into the Directory
-$ cd ~/Desktop/SWC_spring2018/git_github
+$ cd ~/Desktop/git_github

 #Add a file
 $ echo "Testing Testing" > testfile.txt